siqad/siqad/README.md

 * Interface with solvers (standards for passing DB configuration to them, and taking results back)
 * Simple estimation tool of electron distribution
+* Static or animated display of charge (like the AFM images)

 > general bugs
 ## Bugs